-Any retailer who becomes aware that someone has experienced an adverse reaction to a vaping product should report it to their supplier and the New Zealand Pharmacovigilance Centre as soon as possible.
+Any distributor or retailer who becomes aware that someone has experienced an adverse reaction to a vaping product should report it to their supplier and the New Zealand Pharmacovigilance Centre as soon as possible.
 This will help the Vaping Regulatory Authority monitor the safety of notifiable products for sale in New Zealand.

 Prohibition on sale to minors